St Wilfrid's Church, Standish: History

 The chantry at the altar of St Nicholas founded 1478 in the north aisle recorded formerly by a brass plate with an inscription in Latin to the effect that Robert Pylkington had been custodian and chaplain of this chantry and gave to the chantry a yearly revenue of six marks.
 He died on 6 May 1498.
 James Nevore was chantry priest at the date of the Commissioners' Report, and the chantry was endowed with land in Rivington, Whittle, Adlington, and Heath Charnock.
 The lands held at Rivington were purchased from the crown in 1583 by Thurston Anderton and included Higher Knowle farm, Lower Knowle farm and Grut farm, once located opposite the entrance of the current Rivington and Blackrod High School.
 The possession by the Crown was in consequence of the Abolition of Chantries Act 1547.
 An earlier record of 1574 recovering rents for the same properties to the benefit of the school suggests freehold and leasehold.
 It is likely the grant of the land dated to the time of the Pilkington endowment in 1478.

 The present church is believed to have been rebuilt between 1582 and 1584 and designed by Lawrence Shipway.
 It is in a blended Gothic and Renaissance style.

-During the 20th century the Lancaster architects Austin and Paley carried out work on the church.
+During the 20th century, the Lancaster architects Austin and Paley carried out work on the church.
 In 1913–14 they added vestries at the east end of the church, and in 1926 they built a gatehouse at the entrance to the churchyard.
 The gatehouse is listed separately from the church at Grade II.
 The architects also supervised minor additions and repairs to the church in 1932 and 1939.

+In 2025, a major restoration of the 130-foot Victorian era spire was completed, completed at the cost of £500,000, with around half the money raised by locals.
+The restoration addressed cracks in the Victorian stonework caused by corroded ironwork and repaired the internal wooden framework, which had deteriorated due to water damage.
+The church’s clock and weather vane were also refurbished and reinstalled.
+However, in the same year, an infestation of deathwatch beetles was discovered, threatening the timber roof.
+As a result, the church was placed on the Heritage at Risk Register by Historic England.